-Thai Airways this week ceased operations of its last two remaining freighters, but yesterday sent out a statement which was clearly intended to appease cargo customers.
-Claiming it was “business as usual”, the airline said it had made it clear that it will continue to transport goods in the belly of its passenger services.
-It also remains possible to use Thai’s freighter aircraft to charter cargo flights.
+But the company has made it clear that it will continue to transport goods in the belly of its passenger services.
+It also remains possible to use THAI’s freighter aircraft to charter cargo flights.

-“Thai may resume freighter services, should future market conditions call for an increase in demand to transport goods by air,” it said.
+THAI may resume its freighter services, should future market conditions call for an increase in demand to transport goods by air.

 WestJet will 'disrupt' Canada with three 737Fs, but rivals aren't scared

 The 'mother of all BAFs' looms for shippers as green targets advance

 First shipper uses new land-air corridor ex-India for Bangladesh exports

 Carriers turn their gaze back to scrubbers as voyage results tumble

 Forwarding M&A round-up: plenty of action making smaller headlines

 The parcel empires strike back as smaller players take stock

 Container shipping can see ‘green shoots’ of freight demand recovery